arduino/season-of-docs/README.md

 - [Simone Majocchi](https://github.com/SimonePDA)

 # Contact us
-Many things are still in the making, but you can reach out to Arduino's Team via e-mail at anytime: <[season-of-docs@arduino.cc](mailto:season-of-docs@arduino.cc)>.
+Many things are still in the making, but you can reach out to Arduino's Team via e-mail at any time: <[season-of-docs@arduino.cc](mailto:season-of-docs@arduino.cc)>.